ufal/npfl139/tasks/atari_gamer.md

 The template [atari_gamer.py](https://github.com/ufal/npfl139/tree/master/labs/06/atari_gamer.py)
 shows how to create the Atari environment.
-While you can use any algorithm from the lecture to solve the environment, any one of the distributed RL DQN-like algorithms is a reasonable choice.
+While you can use any algorithm from the lecture to solve the environment, any one of the distributed-RL DQN-like approaches is a reasonable choice (as is the PPO algorithm).